factiverse/template-react/README.md

 2. Clone the repository.
 3. Install [Node JS](https://nodejs.org/en/about/).
 The Node Package Manager `npm` is used to install all dependencies and runs the development server to display checkit locally in the browser.
 4. `npm install` within the repository folder.
 This installs all dependencies.
-5. Use either SASS or Emotion for styling:

-- Install [SASS](https://sass-lang.com/).
-CSS editing should be done in the .scss files found in the sccs folder and built with SASS into main.ccs.
-Use the command `sass --watch src/sass:src/css src/components:src/css` to compile scss files into css on changes.
-The .scss files are organized by:
-  - Pages (specific styles for each page)
-  - Components (reusable like buttons, menu bar, ...)
-  - Base (fonts, colors, ...)
-  - Abstracts (functions, variables, mixins, ...)
-  - global.scss files to import everything of one category
-- [Emotion](https://emotion.sh/docs/introduction) is already installed and ready to go.
+5. Use [Emotion](https://emotion.sh/docs/introduction) for styling, it is already installed and ready to go.
 Use the css prop to style elements.
+6. Run `npm start:dev` to start the json-server and dev web server and visit `localhost:4000` in your browser to see the app.

-6. Recommended code editor and useful plugins:
+7. Recommended code editor and useful plugins:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) shows ESLint warning within VS Code.